GennadyGS/CubeSharp/CubeSharp.md

 orders.BuildCube(aggregationDefinition, yearDimension, customerIdDimension, productDimension);
 ```

-`BuildCube<TSource, TIndex, T>(...)` is generic method with following type arguments:
+The method `BuildCube<TSource, TIndex, T>(...)` is generic with the following type arguments:
-- `TSource` - the type of source collection's item;
+- `TSource`: The type of the source collection's item.
-- `TIndex` - the type of dimension index, in previous example type of column and row indexes: `order.CustomerId` and `order.OrderDate.Year.ToString()`.
-The type should be the same for all dimensions.
-It means that if types of data for rows and columns are different, you need to bring them to the common type - in out case `string`.
-That is why `.ToString()` is used for years;
+- `TIndex`: The type of the dimension index.
+In the previous example, this is the type of the column and row indexes: `order.CustomerId` and `order.OrderDate.Year.ToString()`.
+All dimensions must use the same type, so if your row and column data types differ, convert them to a common type (e.g., `string`).
-- `T` - the type of aggregation result, that is basically type of cube cell.
-In our example it is type of `order.Quantity`, which is inferred as integer.
+- `T`: The type of the aggregation result, i.e., the type of the cube cell.
+In our example, this is the type of `order.Quantity`, inferred as integer.

-Usually type arguments are inferred automatically, but in case when it is impossible, e.g. in absence of dimensions, it is required to specify them explicitly:
+Usually, type arguments are inferred automatically, but if not (e.g., when there are no dimensions), you must specify them explicitly:

 ```csharp
 Enumerable.Range(1, 10)